Enterprise level website security built-in

 The unique ways we set up our servers makes huge differences.

-A cyber-attack uses up a lot of bandwidth and processing-power, even if it’s unsuccessful.
-Autoscaling resources means that your site will stay fast and online.
-At other hosts, an attack on one of your shared hosting ‘neighbours’ can slow down your site.
+A cyber-attack uses up a lot of web hosting resources, even if it’s unsuccessful.
+If you’re on our shared hosting, our autoscaling servers will account for the attack, meaning that your site will stay fast and online.
+At other hosts, an attack on one of your hosting ‘neighbours’ can slow down your site.
 Not so at 20i.

 No single point of failure